chrisaverage/burger-menu/README.md

 - *#BurgerButton* - a single entry on the list
 - *#MainBurgerButton* - the burget menu button

-An opional Qt Designer plugin is provided to ease integrating this widget with .ui classes, but due to restrictions of designer API actions need to be added from code.
+An optional Qt Designer plugin is provided to ease integrating this widget with .ui classes, but due to restrictions of designer API actions need to be added from code.

 Example look: